Travel Nurse Job Frequently Asked Questions and Answers

 Forty hours per week is considered full time for travelers working eight- or 10-hour shifts.
 Travelers who work 12-hour shifts are considered full time at 36 hours per week.

 How do I keep up with my mail?

 Travelers can deal with their mail in a several different ways.
 One solution is to forward your mail with the postal service each time you move.
-Other travelers maintain a permanent address at a friend's or family member's house and have their mail forwarded to them on a weekly basis.
+Other nurse travelers maintain a permanent address at a friend's or family member's house and have their mail forwarded to them on a weekly basis.
 Other travelers prefer to rent a private post office box, and the proprietor forwards all mail on a predefined basis.